vegaprotocol/sample-api-scripts/README.md

 python3 vega-time/get-time.py
 ```

 If this correctly gets the time then you have everything you need to use the other scripts.
+If the script fails to run, check out the trouble shooting guide at the bottom of this page.

 And you're good to go.
 Now choose a sample program to run from the following (see the link in the **Folder** column to learn how to run each sample script):